jdevuyst/fletching-macros/README.md

 ## The macros `<fn` and `<&fn`

-`<fn` removes itself from the head of the enclosing S-expression, and then inserts a variable in the second position of the remaining expression.
+> `<fn` removes itself from the head of the enclosing S-expression, and then inserts a variable in the second position of the remaining expression.
 Finally, the expression is transformed into a 1-ary lambda, which binds the variable.

-The macros `<fn` and `<&fn` in combination with `->`, `->>`, `as->`, and other threading macros afford point-free definitions of functions:
+When combined with `->` and `->>`, `<fn` and `<&fn` afford point-free definitions of functions:

 ```clojure
 (def f (<fn ->> (map -)